 Links to services

 Some programs provide referrals or explicit links to other programs combining cash transfer with services in “bundles” (or “benefit packages”) aimed at different groups of beneficiaries.
-Such bundles often include participation in labor and activation interventions, legal services, home care or housing assistance services etc. that complement the SA-CT.
+Such bundles often include participation in labor and activation interventions, legal services, home care or housing assistance services and information provision etc. that complement the SA-CT.
+Mongolia uses one-stop shop (OSS) as delivery points to enable people to access information on existing schemes, programmes and facilities, such as social insurance, social welfare, employment promotion, land management, civil registration and bank and notary services.
+This enhances coordination between institutions and reduces duplications, while improving the delivery of public services.
+More than 60 per cent of the population use the OSS on regular basis (1.8 million in 2011).
+A similar mechanism, the Social Service Delivery Mechanism (SSDM) has been put in place in Cambodia, giving individuals and families access to a range of services through a “case manager”.
+Services include the development of personalized skills development plans, enterprise creation or job placement; information on all social services; support for registration to social assistance and insurance schemes and facilitation of access to benefits in cash or in kind; deliverance of social protection ID cards; and collection of social insurance contributions.
+Such services, and the simplified delivery mechanisms that underpin them, effectively create linkages between social assistance and contributory social insurance schemes by enhancing the positive impacts of non-contributory cash transfers and facilitating the progressive graduation of beneficiaries to higher levels of protection.

 Moreover, in many countries the transfer schemes do not cover full living costs and fees for accessing essential services.
 Such basic schemes can be complemented by other means-tested in-kind benefits provided as free services.
 The most common examples include: rent and housing benefits/subsidies; energy and heating subsidies; health insurance subsidies, coverage of health care costs; education-related allowances such as school meals, school books, free of charge child care places etc.